allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 }
 ```
 **Breaking aggregate encapsulation, rating 3/3:**
-We don't need to create a code that breaks the encapsulation of the aggregate.<br>
+We don’t need to create a code that breaks the encapsulation of the aggregate.<br>
 **Additional code in the aggregate, rating 3/3:**
-We also don't need to create a code that doesn't break the encapsulation of the aggregate.<br>
+We also don’t need to create a code that doesn’t break the encapsulation of the aggregate.<br>
 **Complexity of the infrastructure code, rating 1/3:**
 Despite the use of the library in the mapping code, we still need to define some mappings ourselves in not type-safe way.
 These are the mappings defined in `ProjectPropertyMap` and in `FeaturePropertyMap`.